NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ```

 Here, the value of the `config.generate.requestParams` attribute is populated by the module system based on the definitions in the same file.
-This is possible due to lazy evaluation in the Nix language.
+Lazy evaluation in the Nix language allows taking a value from the `config` argument passed to the module which defines the value.

 `lib.concatStringsSep " "` is then used to join each list element from the value of `config.generate.requestParams` into a single string, with the list elements of `requestParams` separated by a space character.